Expedition — Being an Account in Words and Artwork of the 2358 A.D. Voyage to Darwin IV

 - Human Aliens: Averted.
 Aside from dexterous hands, the Eosapiens (Darwin IV's only sentinent species) have nothing in common with us Earthlings.

-- Kaiju: The Emperor Sea Strider is estimated in Expedition to be 620 feet tall, as tall as London's BT Tower.
+- The Emperor Sea Strider is estimated in Expedition to be 620 feet tall, as tall as London's BT Tower.
 That is, by Toho standards, three Godzillas standing on each others' shoulders!
 Given that Darwin IV has much less gravity, the Sea Strider has less issues with size constraint(and can support such a mass, considering it literally eats its enviroment.).
 The beast is also less dense than earth creatures, making it lighter.

 - The Amoebic Sea itself, a massive gelatinous single organism covering one-tenth of the planet's surface.